 Give yourself permission to experiment.

 Because the pillow DIY pattern is so simple, fabric choice is how this project will shine.
 This pillow could be sophisticated in a trio of tone-on-tone fabrics, where pattern becomes critical.
-(The polka dots, forest print, and flower print all are Robert Kaufman fabrics available from Amazon.)
+The polka dots (here’s the white-and-gold colorway), forest print, and flower print (no longer available, but here are other gold florals) are some of the Robert Kaufman fabrics sold by Amazon.

 Don’t be on autopilot.

 Behold my cautionary tale:

 Next I cut some navy triangles.
 Feeling good.